sofiagd8799/sofiagd8799.github.io/teaching.md

   toc: false
 ---

-I enjoy teaching and have been a Teaching Assistant for the following courses at the Hertie School:

 ## Courses (Teaching Assistant)

 - **Statistics I: Inference & Regression F-2025 (Fall 2025)** – Instructor: [Maria Uttenthal,  Ph.D. ](https://www.linkedin.com/in/maria-uttenthal-phd-344035a0/?originalSubdomain=de)